shyamvalsan/HugoBlog/content/blog/build-website-15-easy-steps-hugo-netlify-blogdown-R.md

 I bought this domain (shyamvalsan.com) from GoDaddy for just 99 Rs for the first year.
 And this is the **only** money I've spent in the entire process of creating this website.

 2. **Download and install R studio**
 I didn't really need to do this, as I had these things installed already.
-If you're using Ubuntu, here's a script which will do this step for you.
+If you're using Ubuntu, [here's a helpful shell script](https://github.com/shyamvalsan/HugoBlog/blob/master/data/install_r.sh) which will do this step for you.
+[Link to source of script](https://github.com/shyamvalsan/HugoBlog/blob/master/data/install_r.sh).

 3. **Install blogdown**
 ```